v-pbartley/openhack-mc4h/docs/Challenge-6.md

 ## Challenge
-Understand the Resource to Entity to Attribute Mapping approach to synchronizing data between Azure API for FHIR and Dynamics
++ FHIR resrouce to Dataverse Entity and Attribute mapping for synchronizing data between Azure API for FHIR and Dynamics

-Access the Mapping Challenge **[here](https://github.com/microsoft/openhack-mc4h/tree/main/Challenge-6)**.
+Access the __Ingest to FHIR Challenge__ **[here](https://github.com/microsoft/openhack-mc4h/tree/main/Challenge-03)**.

-## Materials